cloasdata/pyOnvista/README.md

 However, it is possible to use CachedRequest instead of Request classe you poll against an http cache stored locally after the first query.

+## Limitations
+Does not work with ETFs or other Derivates.
+At the moment it does only support stocks.

 ## Installation:
     pip install pyonvista